-Separate makefile targets are used to create the data shared libraries and zip files either individually or all together.
+Separate makefile targets are used to create the data shared libraries, zip files, and RPM files either individually or all together.

 Regenerating the data shared libraries requires both a compiler and a linker, which may not be available on all installations.